pieterjandesmedt/vite-et-reves/content/captains-log/2020-04-03-duquesne-bay.md

 ---
-title: "Duquesne Bay"
+title: 'Duquesne Bay'
 date: 2020-04-03T12:35:13-04:00
 publishdate: 2020-04-03T12:35:13-04:00
-image: "IMG_9812.jpg"
+image: 'IMG_9812.jpg'
-author: "Pieter Jan"
+author: 'Pieter Jan'
-gpx: "Navionics_archive_export 77.gpx"
+gpx: 'Navionics_archive_export 77.gpx'
-summary: "In search of a deserted beach, Vite & Rêves ends up in Duquesne Bay.
-It was not deserted after all."
+summary: 'In search of a deserted beach, Vite & Rêves ends up in Duquesne Bay.
+It was not deserted after all.'
 ---

 `From: Gouyave, Grenada`<br/>